lehtojo/vivid-2/README.md

 # Vivid
-Small self-hosted and dependency free compiler for a programming language focusing on comfortability with a nice mix of powerful features.
+Small self-hosted and dependency-free compiler for a programming language focusing on comfortability with a nice mix of powerful features.

 ## Installation